-I completed an allergy action plan and discussed withe the teacher and district nurse.
+I completed an allergy action plan and discussed it with the teacher and district nurse.

 I talked with my Kindergartener about his allergy plan.
-We discussed how class snack will go, and how he can navigate the lunchroom.
+We discussed how class snacks will go and how he can navigate the lunchroom.
 He is only allowed to eat food from his lunchbox.

 Food Allergies Awareness

-Food allergy awareness is catching on and some companies are trying to become more knowledgeable on how to label boxes.
+Food allergy awareness is catching on, and some companies are trying to become more knowledgeable about labeling boxes.

 However, we never let our guard down and are constantly reading labels.

 If we are unsure, we do not eat it.

 Other food allergy moms constantly remind me that misreading labels have to lead to a reaction.

 Above all, when feeling overwhelmed, remember this:

 Remind your child this, just as you may do a self-affirmation.